catmclough/dotfiles/README.md

 # dotfiles

-Kent's Doddfiles... get it dot, dodd; yeah you get it.
+[My fork of] Kent's Doddfiles... get it dot, dodd; yeah you get it.